Sustainable Digital Marketing: Redefining Success for 2024

 Most digital marketing efforts already focus on incremental improvement via ongoing campaign measurement and benchmarking.
 However, campaign measurement usually involves just a few marketing metrics driven by specific growth goals.

 By also incorporating sustainability metrics like carbon emissions, performance, privacy, and accessibility, marketers can execute more responsible digital campaigns.
+Performance dashboards or digital product passports can make this task easier for all marketing stakeholders.

-With that being said, if A/B testing or other testing methods aren’t producing desired results, consider pivoting to something more useful.
+With that being said, if A/B testing or other existing methods aren’t producing desired results, consider pivoting to something more useful.
 When doing this, be sure to delete expired data, clean up old code, and remove outdated content.
 Otherwise, unintended consequences like technical debt could occur.

 Not Fit for Purpose: Let’s Rethink These Digital Marketing Practices